adisaf/atlpay-php-sdk-v2/README.md

 403 | You are not authorized to perform this transaction.
 404 | The requested resource doesn't exist.
 500, 502, 503, 504 | Something went wrong on ATLPay's end.
 (These are rare.)

+## Tokens

+Tokenization is the process ATLPay uses to collect sensitive card or personally identifiable information (PII), directly from your customers in a secure manner.
+A token representing this information is returned to your server to use.
+You should use [ATLPay.js](https://www.atlpay.com/js/ATLPay.js) or our mobile libraries to perform this process, client-side.
+This ensures that no sensitive card data touches your server, and allows your integration to operate in a PCI-compliant way.

+If you cannot use client-side tokenization, you can also create tokens using the API with secret API key.
+Keep in mind that if your integration uses this method, you are responsible for any PCI compliance that may be required, and you must keep your secret API key safe.
+Unlike with client-side tokenization, your customer's information is not sent directly to ATLPay, so we cannot determine how it is handled or stored.

+Tokens cannot be stored or used more than once.

 ## Creating a Token